 And the lesson … it’s impossible to see depth without shadow.

 The painting was flat and lifeless until the very end.
 I couldn’t see it.
 Not at first.
-Not until the final brush strokes of the darkest layer.
+Not until the final brushes of the darkest layer.
 And then, and only then, did the painting reveal itself.
 When the brush strokes of shadow went deeper and brought out the contours of the image, the painting had life.
 Real, authentic life.

 I didn’t realize it then, but I have determined it since.
 That watercolors are a lot like real life.